stablekernel/aqueduct/source/docs/testing/best_practices.md

 ### Create New Projects from a Template

 Use `aqueduct create` to create applications with the appropriate structure and boilerplate.
-There are multiple templates for different kinds of applications; view these templates with subcommands within `aqueduct create`.
+There are templates for different kinds of applications; view these templates with `aqueduct create list-templates`.

 ### Use a Debugger